thyrlian/AirPdfPrinter/README.md

   # Build with argument, set your own admin password instead of the default one
   docker build --build-arg ADMIN_PASSWORD=<YourPassword> -t air-pdf-printer .

+  # Or directly pull the image from Docker Hub
+  docker pull thyrlian/air-pdf-printer
   ```

   The default admin username is `root`, and the default admin password is [here](https://github.com/thyrlian/AirPdfPrinter/blob/master/Dockerfile#L23).